EagleEye2101/Document_Portal/README.md

 # do the same under section Configure aws credenttials as well

 # push any changes to githib and verify youur aws ECR has a image by selecting name of ECR and under images

+# now go to Github > actions and it should trigger test and it should deploy image check on actions and Buid and push docker image task and check on AWS ECR

+# On aws ECR - Image is created you can verify

+# on github actions you will see deploy to ECS fargate deploy failed

+## AWS config for secrets manager
+# create new secret , add name and add 2 keys for groq_api_key and google_api_key
+# when you reenter on secrete page and click on name of secrete > click on reveal secret value to see all variable created
+# make sure to note arn name and update it in task_definition.json under .github/workflow

+## AWS config for ECS
+# open ECS and select Cluster from left side to create cluster
+# provide cluster name as per aws.yaml file from .github/workflow/aws.yaml
+# selct infrqastructure as AWS fargate
+# click create and ECS cluster has been created.

+# now click on Task definition from ECS page -left pane
+# from right top side click on create new task definition -> from json
+# now copy your task-definition from .github/workflow/task-definition.json
+# paste it on AWS ECS - Task definition
+# click on create